otagobioinformaticsspringschool/2024/index.md

 - Logging onto a remote computer
 - Transfer of data to/from a remote computer
 - What is a job scheduler and how to use it
-- How to request an project allocation on NeSI
+- How to request a project allocation on NeSI

 #### Introduction to version control using git